Which company has the cheapest car insurance in Maine for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Maine?
+Who is considered a high-risk driver in Maine?

-Cheapest car insurance in Maine with a DUI
+What company offers the cheapest car insurance in Maine after a DUI?

-While many insurers offer coverage after a DUI, Auto-Owners has the lowest rate at $1,179.
+While many insurers offer coverage after a DUI, Auto-Owners has the lowest rate at $1,179 a year.

 Driving under the influence (DUI) is a major traffic violation that will hurt your driving record.
 It can increase auto insurance rates for almost a decade in addition to fines and other penalties.
 Multiple DUIs will increase your premiums even more, but improving your driving habits can help you get better rates over time.